List of Vancouver Canucks award winners: Fred J. Hume Award

 The Fred J. Hume Award is named after Fred J. Hume, who was the former mayor of Vancouver and owner of the Canucks while they were in the Western Hockey League.
 The team award is given out at the end of each NHL season to the team's unsung hero, as voted by the fans.
-Before the 2016-2017 season, the winner was decided by the Vancouver Canucks Booster Club since the inaugural 1970–71 season.
-Jannik Hansen has won this award 3 times, the most in team history.
-In 2018, Dorsett won the award in the same season he announced his retirement from the NHL due to health reasons and risks.
+From 1970–71 until 2015–16, the winner was decided by the Vancouver Canucks Booster Club.
+Jannik Hansen won this award 3 times, the most in team history.